Halo-gravity traction is a way to pull the head and spine upward carefully, applying

 Doctors use halo-gravity traction to treat different conditions, including:

-invagination (where the top of the spine pushes into the skull, pinching the brain
+(where the top of the spine pushes into the skull, pinching the brain and spinal cord)

 Why Is Halo-Gravity Traction Done?